barrymac/gradle-dropwizard/README.md

 README
 =====

-Dropwizard plugin to run a gradle task after dropwizard is started and optionally use wiremock to substitute external services
+Dropwizard plugin to run a gradle task after dropwizard is started, optionally using wiremock to substitute external services, and shutdown dropwizard afterwards

 ## Example Usage: